-In the last 18 months, FASB has ratified directives relating to the appropriate accounting for post-retirement split dollar life insurance arrangements.
-Both endorsement and collateral assignment are affected by the FASB ratification of EITF 06-04 and 06-10, respectively.
-In essence, Post-Retirement Split Dollar arrangements that require an employer to maintain a life insurance policy during an employee's retirement or require the employer to provide a post retirement death benefit will require recognition of a balance sheet liability.
+In 2006, FASB ratified directives relating to the appropriate accounting for post-retirement split dollar life insurance arrangements.
+Both endorsement and collateral assignment are affected by the FASB ratification of EITF 06-04 and 06-10, respectively, which have been re-codified as ASC 715-60.
+In essence, Post-Retirement Split Dollar arrangements that: (a) require an employer to maintain a life insurance policy during an employee's retirement or (b) require the employer to provide a post retirement death benefit, will require recognition of a balance sheet liability.

-The liability should be computed in accordance with FASB 106 or APB 12, depending upon whether a formal plan exists or the arrangements are individual agreements with selected employees.
+The liability should be computed in accordance with ASC 715-60 or ASC 710, depending upon whether a formal plan exists, or the arrangements are individual agreements with selected employees.
 The liability will be based upon:

-- (1) The present value of the expected cost of insurance charges in the policy if the employer's obligation is to maintain the life insurance policy; or - (2) The present value of the expected death benefit to be paid if the employer's obligation is to provide a post-retirement death benefit.
+- (a) the present value of the expected cost of insurance charges in the policy if the employer's obligation is to maintain the life insurance policy, or - (b) the present value of the expected death benefit to be paid if the employer's obligation is to provide a post-retirement death benefit.